electrichive/waggledance/index.md

 - How much help will they give you in getting a job afterwards?

 ## Self-Directed Learning
-Ok, from here on in we're going to assume you're going with entirely self-directed learning.
+Ok, from here onwards we're going to assume you're going with entirely self-directed learning, although everything in this plan will still be useful to those going a more traditional route.

-#### Learning Programs
+#### In-Depth Learning Programs
-Check out these three web dev learning programs, and choose one to work on.
+Check out the three web dev learning programs listed below, and choose one to work on.
 I would recommend Free Code Camp if you want to stick with Javascript, and Odin Project if you want to try out Ruby.
 CS50's Web Programming is suitable for Python learners.
 - [Free Code Camp](https://www.freecodecamp.org/)
     * FCC covers HTML, CSS and Javascript, and covers a wide range of topics.
     * FCC works primarily through interactive browser exercises.